 If you wish to make a noise complaint to the City of Busselton associated with the Busselton-Margaret River Airport, it should be submitted to the Chief Executive Officer (or CEO's nominated complaints officer) of the City.
-Complaints can be lodged verbally, via email or in writing and will need to include:
+Complaints should be lodged in accordance with the City of Busselton Complaint Management Policy which can be found on the City's website ( Documents in Policies " City of Busselton ).
+Complaints may be made verbally, via email or in writing and will need to include:

-- The complainants name; - The location at which the noise nuisance occurred; - The date(s) and time(s) on which the noise nuisance occurred; - Any details of the aircraft that may have been observed; - Any other information that will enable the complaint to be properly investigated.
+- Complainants name and address (and organisation if relevant); - Complainant telephone number and / or email address; - The location relating to the noise complaint; - The date(s) and time(s) on which the noise nuisance occurred; - Any details of the aircraft that may have been observed; - Any other information that will enable the complaint to be properly investigated.